active-hash/active_hash/README.md

 As such, ActiveHash::Base and its descendants should work with Fixjour or FactoryGirl, so you can treat ActiveHash records the same way you would any other ActiveRecord model in tests.

+To clear all records from the in-memory array, call delete_all:

+    Country.delete_all  # => does not affect the yaml files in any way - just clears the in-memory array which can be useful for testing

 ## Associations

 You can create has_many and belongs_to associations to and from ActiveRecord.
 Out of the box, you can create .belongs_to associations from rails objects, like so: